oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * conforms to the syntax and semantics defined in section 3.
 * does not fail any mandatory test defined in section 4.1.
+* satisfies at least one profile defined in section 5.

 ### 8.1.2 Conformance Clause 2: CSAF producer